lqc/thinkcspy/source/strings.rst

     letter = '''
     Dear {0} {2}.
      {0}, I have an interesting money-making proposition for you!
-     If you deposit $10 million into my bank account I can double your money ...
+     If you deposit $10 million into my bank account, I can double your money ...
     '''

     print(letter.format("Paris", "Whitney", "Hilton"))